 - HOW OFTEN SHOULD I GET MY BABY WEIGHED

-- where can i bring my baby to get weighted
+- where can i weigh my baby

-- how often should you weigh your baby
+- should i weigh my baby